mayope/keycloakmigration/README.md

 }
 ```

+#### updateUserPassword
+Updates the passwords of a user
+> WARNING: This action can not be rolled back!

+The password is hashed with 27500 hash_iterations and a key_byte_length of 64 bytes.

+##### Parameters
+- realm: String, optional
+- name: String, not optional
+- password: String, not optional
+- salt: String, optional, default = Random 15 letter alphanumeric String

+##### Example
+    id: test
+    author: klg71
+    changes:
+    - addUserAttribute:
+        realm: master
+        name: test
+        attributeName: test1
+        attributeValues:
+        - value1
+        - value2

 #### addUserAttribute
 Adds an attribute to an existing user.
 Throws an error if the user does not exist.